gofr-dev/gofr/docs/advanced-guide/monitoring-service-health/page.md

 # Monitoring Service Health

 As there can be multiple service, they need to be checked if they are UP or not.
-Gofr registers two endpoints by default which are :
+GoFr registers two endpoints by default which are :

 1. Aliveness - /.well-known/alive